Heat vs. Bulls Player Props Betting Odds

 |AST

-- DeMar DeRozan's 22.3 points per game average is 1.2 fewer than Thursday's over/under.
+- DeMar DeRozan has scored 22.3 points per game in the 2023-24 season, 1.2 points fewer than Saturday's points prop total.

-- He has averaged 3.5 rebounds per game, the same as his prop bet on Thursday.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.